• Skip to primary navigation

 What role does genetics play in determining cholesterol levels?

 Studies showed that several factors affect cholesterol levels and genetics is one of those.
-Most likely, if a close relative or member of the family experience high cholesterol level, there’s a great possibility that you may also experience such a health condition.
+Most likely, if a close relative or member of the family experiences high cholesterol levels, there’s a great possibility that you may also experience such a health condition.

 When a high cholesterol level runs in your family, it is called familial hypercholesterolemia.
 This is possible as the genes of the parents were passed to the children, thus the level of cholesterol in the blood also increases.